neilpricetw/kubernetes-security-nodejs-mysql/README.md

 ### 7. Define security contexts and seccomp profiles for your containers
 __Why__:
 As you've seen from the kubesec output it's best practice to apply multiple security context settings and a seccomp profile which all go towards limiting a hacker's options if the container gets compromised and will generally reduce the attack surface area.
-Many of these recommendations and more can be found in the [NSA Kubernetes Hardening Guide](https://media.defense.gov/2022/Aug/29/2003066362/-1/-1/0/CTR_KUBERNETES_HARDENING_GUIDANCE_1.2_20220829.PDF) which includes descriptions for each setting and why you may wish to apply them.
+Many of these recommendations and more can be found in the [NSA Kubernetes Hardening Guide](https://media.defense.gov/2022/Aug/29/2003066362/-1/-1/0/CTR_KUBERNETES_HARDENING_GUIDANCE_1.2_20220829.PDF) which includes descriptions for most of these settings and why you may wish to apply them.
 [Seccomp](https://kubernetes.io/docs/tutorials/security/seccomp/) profiles can only be applied to containers that are not running in privileged mode.
 One option is to set seccomp profile to RuntimeDefault which provides a strong set of security defaults while preserving the functionality of the workload.

 __Preventative Steps__:
 In the container deployments manifest files (securely-modified/kubernetes-manifests/) I've added these lines: